jane-alesi/book-neurodiversity/README.md

 ## Chapters

-The book covers the following topics:
+The book covers the following chapters and topics.
+For detailed guidelines for creating and updating chapters, please refer to [CHAPTER_GUIDELINES.md](CHAPTER_GUIDELINES.md).

 1.  **Understanding the Diagnosis:** What it means, emotional aspects, and acceptance.
 2.  **First Steps:** Information, support, authorities, and networks.